bmcnamar-amazon/sam-projects/lambda/versionsAndAliases/README.md

 The important takeaway is that the directive `AutoPublishAlias` will automatically increment the deployed version and associate the alias to the new version.

+This example also creates an [output and export](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/outputs-section-structure.html) so the function ARN can be referenced from other CloudFormation stacks.

 # Run Function Locally Using sam local

 ```